 After the slide was clean and ready to use, we measured the dimensions.

 The platform on our slide was 32.5″ from front to back, and our new sofa needed 37.5″ to sit on the platform and recline.
 Not sure how to proceed, we finally decided to go to the hardware store and buy a piece of plywood that was 5″ wider and place it on top of the current plywood.
 It would raise the sofa an additional 3/4,” but this was an easy solution for us because we did not mind the extra height.
-We chose oak plywood for its durability.
+In addition, we chose oak plywood for its durability.

 We did make a cut in the wood for wires that are running along with the sofa.
 These wires run to the slide controller, and we did not want to interfere with those at all!